 The Practical Essentials of GC & GC-MS course is for those who have some knowledge of gas chromatography and would like to greatly enhance it, learning the essential and practical theory about all available GC & GC-MS techniques.

-If you would like to improve your knowledge in a particular area and don't have time to attend a 3-day course you can choose to attend individual days from the Practical Essentials of GC & GC-MS course.
+If you would like to improve your knowledge in a particular area, you can choose to attend individual days from the Practical Essentials of GC & GC-MS course.